CodingNomads/articles/python-datatypes/python_datatypes.md

         - ```if 1 > 2:  #THIS IS FALSE, SO INDENTED CODE BELOW WILL NOT GET EXECUTED```

 ## Takeaway
-During your day-to-day work with Python, these are the meat and potatoes of the data that you'll be working with.
-But more importantly, keep in mind that when going over documentation, you're not expected to know every little detail.
+During your day-to-day work with Python, these are the meat and potatoes of the data types that you'll be working with.
+But another important takeaway is that when going over documentation, you're not expected to know every little detail.

 As you continue to work through projects, you'll gain a better understanding of what exactly it is that you'll need to know.
-In the meantime, though:
+In the meantime, here are some more tips to help you learn to code more effectively:
-1. Use google.
-It'll be your bestfriend, not only as a beginner, but likely for as long as you're programming
+1. Use Google.
+It'll be your best friend, not only as a beginner, but likely for as long as you're programming
 2. When confronted with documentaion that's intimidating, enter `control + F` and search for whatever term it is that you're trying to read up on
 3. Join online forums or study groups.
-The learning process is a lot more enjoyable when you're apart of a friendly and knowledgable community (example: the CodingNomads community ;))
+The learning process is a lot more enjoyable when you're a part of a friendly and knowledgable community.
+This is why I decided to learn Python with CodingNomads, and why I'm able to share with you these tips today! ;)